omprakash24d/Promptastic/README.md

 ## Key Functionalities

 ### Script Management
-Access the Script Manager via the "Scripts" button in the header.
+Access the Script Manager via the "Scripts" button in the header (Shortcut: `Alt + S`).
 Here you can:
 *   Create new scripts or edit existing ones in a text area.
 *   View an estimated reading time for the current script.
 *   Save scripts with a name.
 Logged-in users' scripts sync to Firestore; anonymous users' scripts save to browser local storage.